 - Consumers should consider the following factors when purchasing life insurance:

 - Medical expenses previous to death, burial costs, and estate taxes;

 - Support while remaining family members try to secure employment; and

-Premiums for term insurance tend to be low in the initial years, but there is no accumulation of funds that can be utilized at a later date.
-You can combine a cash-value life insurance policy with a short-term life insurance policy to provide coverage during the period you require the highest level of life insurance income.
+- Premiums for term insurance tend to be low in the initial years, but there is no accumulation of funds that can be utilized later.
+You can combine a cash-value life insurance policy with a short-term life insurance policy to provide coverage when you require the highest life insurance income.

-The majority of term insurance plans can be renewed for another time period regardless of any changes in your health.
+- Most term insurance plans can be renewed for another period regardless of any changes in your health.
 Whenever you extend the policy for another period, there is a chance that the fee will be higher.
-Find out what the cost will be for extending the coverage of the policy.
-Enquire if you will be able to renew the policy past a certain age.
-If you’re willing to pay a higher rate, certain organizations provide a continuous fixed-price guarantee for the duration of the policy.
-After a certain amount of time has elapsed, you may be expected to have a medical checkup in order to keep your insurance coverage active.
+Find out what the cost will be for extending the policy coverage.
+Enquire if you can renew the policy past a certain age.
+If you’re willing to pay a higher rate, specific organizations provide a continuous fixed-price guarantee for the duration of the policy.
+After a certain amount of time has elapsed, you may be expected to have a medical checkup to keep your insurance coverage active.
 Additionally, rates may rise.
-During a conversion period it may be possible to exchange many term life insurance policies for a policy with a cash value even if the person’s health isn’t great.
+During a conversion period, it may be possible to exchange many term life insurance policies for a policy with a cash value, even if the person’s health isn’t excellent.
 The cost of the new policy will be more than what you have paid for the term assurance.

-Insurance products with long-term coverage (like universal life, variable universal life, and whole life) can provide financial security in the years to come.
-These regulations comprise of a death benefit and, in certain instances, an accumulation of money.
-Due to the incorporation of a savings component, the cost of insurance is often higher.
+- Insurance products with long-term coverage (like universal life, variable universal life, and whole life) can provide financial security in the coming years.
+These regulations comprise a death benefit and, in certain instances, an accumulation of money.
+Due to the incorporation of a savings component, the insurance cost is often higher.

 - How much of the family income do I provide?

 - If I were to die, how would my survivors, especially my children, get by?